40net-cloud/fortinet-azure-solutions/FortiGate/Playground/A-Single-VM-1nic/README.md

 `cd ~/clouddrive/ && wget -qO- https://github.com/jvhoof/fortinet-azure-solutions/archive/main.tar.gz | tar zxf - && cd ~/clouddrive/fortinet-azure-solutions-main/FortiGate/Playground/A-Single-VM-1nic/ && ./deploy.sh`

 After deployment, you will be shown the IP addresses of all deployed components.
 This information is also stored in the output directory in the 'summary.out' file.
-You can access both management GUI's using the public management IP addresses using HTTPS on port 443.
+You can access the FortiGate management GUI using the public management IP address using HTTPS on port 443.

 ## Requirements and limitations